Sports Injury Recovery

 Supports and braces are quick and practical to put on.
 They also offer optimum relief and stabilization for the affected areas, which is why they are often used to treat sports injuries.

-To get back on your feet again quickly, you should:
+To get back on your feet again and recover quickly, you should:

-- Stop playing the sport until you are able to go about your normal day-to-day activities symptom-free
+- Stop playing the sport until you can go about your normal day-to-day activities symptom-free.

 - Take advantage of all the available treatment options, including supports and braces – as recommended by your doctor.